A NSW Government website

 How will I know if my application has been successful?

-If you applied for a companion animal licence or an animal keeper licence (class 1) online you should receive your licence and your transaction receipt in separate emails within 48 hours.
+If you applied for a companion animal licence or an animal keeper licence (class 1) online, you should receive your transaction receipt within 4 hours.
+You will be notified of the outcome of your application within 28 days.

-If you applied by mail, it takes up to 28 working days for your application to be processed.
-You will receive your licence by mail.
+If you applied by mail, it takes up to 28 working days for your application to be assessed.
+You will be notified of the outcome of your application by mail.

 Please note that the Department of Climate Change, Energy, the Environment and Water reviews all applications for animal keeper licences for compliance and enforcement purposes.

-As soon as you receive your licence, read it thoroughly to check all the details are correct and that you understand the licence conditions.
+If you are successful in being granted a licence, read it thoroughly to check all the details are correct and that you understand the licence conditions.

 If there are any errors, contact the Wildlife Team.